-The World Risk Index report contains information on the mortality risk from multiple hazards for all countries of the world.
-By zooming in on Vanuatu the following picture can be presented:
+The World Risk Index report contains information on the mortality risk from multiple hazards for all countries in the world.
+Zoomed in on Vanuatu shows the following picture:

 The map shows the spatial distribution of mortality risk from multi-hazards.
 It is taken from the World Risk Index report (2012), and zoomed in on Vanuatu.